Aed-1/Aed-1/README.md

-## Hi there 👋, im Aed, a python programmer who likes to work on things from time to time.
+## Hi there 👋
+Im Aed, a python programmer who likes to work on things from time to time.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Aed-1&theme=radical)